25 DIY Christmas Cards to Try in 2022

 This year, don’t only send out holiday cards — make sure you receive them, too!
-This postcard from Santa is bound to be a hit in your home.
 Snap some photos of the kids getting this note from The Big Guy out of the mailbox and reading the sweet message printed on it.
 Photos of this cute Christmas moment will be perfect for your own holiday cards!
-Sign up to get a postcard from Santa today!
+There are plenty ways to send a card from Saint Nick to your little one, like these Postcards from Santa.

 You and your family love to have fun, which is why you should opt for a silly and candid photoshoot for your holiday cards this year.
 You’ll love how these turn out and your friends will love to receive them.